A cutting-surface consensus approach for distributed robust optimization of multi-agent systems: Main results

-Algorithm 2 provides Algorithm 1 with termination detection.
-If there exists an agent satisfying $g_i^{\max}(x^k_i)\le 0$ in Step 5 of Algorithm \ref{alg:DRCP}, Algorithm \ref{alg:2} will start to execute.
-When the network satisfies the stopping criterion (\ref{stopping_criteria_2}), all agents spontaneously issue an exit command to terminate Algorithm 1.
-Besides, an approximate optimal solution $z_i^k$ of the (\ref{DRCP}) is output for each agent.
+Algorithm \ref{alg:2} provides Algorithm \ref{alg:DRCP} with termination detection.
+If there exists an agent satisfying $g_i^{\max,k}\le 0$ in Step 13 of Algorithm \ref{alg:DRCP}, Algorithm \ref{alg:2} will start to execute.
+When the network satisfies the stopping criterion (\ref{stopping_criteria_2}), all agents spontaneously issue an exit command to terminate Algorithm \ref{alg:DRCP}.
+Additionally, an approximate optimal solution $z_i^{k+1}$ of the (\ref{DRCP}) is output for each agent.

-Different from the distributed finite-time termination algorithm introduced in Section \ref{sec:Finite Time Termination}, Algorithm \ref{alg:2} serves primarily to judge the satisfaction of the stopping criterion (\ref{stopping_criteria_2}) of the candidate approximate optimal solutions $z_i^k$ for all agents at the $k$-th iteration, where the value of $z_i^k$ does not change with respect to the time slots $t$, but it is affected by the iterations $k$.
-Besides, Algorithm \ref{alg:2} requires only a fixed number of time slots ($SD+1$) to determine whether Algorithm \ref{alg:DRCP} needs to be terminated or not.
+Different from the distributed finite-time termination algorithm introduced in Section \ref{sec:Finite Time Termination}, Algorithm \ref{alg:2} serves primarily to judge the satisfaction of the stopping criterion (\ref{stopping_criteria_2}) of the optimal solution candidates $z_i^k$ for all agents at the $k$-th iteration, where the value of $z_i^k$ does not change with respect to time $t$, but it is affected by the iteration $k$.
+In addition, Algorithm \ref{alg:2} requires only a fixed number of time ($SD+1$) to determine whether Algorithm \ref{alg:DRCP} needs to be terminated.